aws-samples/sample-connector-for-bedrock/README.md

 This is a Bedrock (and other generative AI tools from AWS) API forwarding tool that can issue virtual keys, log chats, and manage costs.

-It is compatible with any OPENAI client that can define Host and API Key.
+It is compatible with any OPENAI client or Anthropic client that can define Host and API Key.

 ## Quick references